kenatiod/MUT/Understanding Machine Understanding.md

 A third critical dimension of responsible AI governance is ensuring that the development and deployment of machine understanding technologies respects human rights and promotes social justice.
 Given the potential for AI systems to amplify existing inequalities or introduce new forms of discrimination, it is essential that governance frameworks explicitly address these concerns (Access Now et al., 2018).

-Key human rights and social justice considerations include:
+Significant human rights and social justice considerations include:

 - **Non-discrimination**: AI systems should be designed and used in ways that prevent unjust discrimination based on protected characteristics like race, gender, age, or disability.
 Developers should proactively test for and mitigate biases in their data, algorithms, and outputs (Access Now et al., 2018).